fgarci03/logicaljs/README.md

 you!
 It features all the logic gates and then some!

 ### Performance
-This library was build with performance in mind.
+This library was built with performance in mind.
 It's code could be a little simpler, but would require many more unnecessary iterations to some of the collections.